 Enough of hygge means it is time to extinguish the fire and get out into the big wide world to experience the joys of movement and discovery.

-Two more cycle tours are described which take in Copenhagen and its surroundings.
+Three more cycle tours are described which take in Copenhagen and its surroundings.
 These tours are designed with visitors to Copenhagen in mind, to show off the best sights and the variety of the City, however they will also appeal to locals as they are enjoyable in themselves.
 The travel planning website: www.rejseplanen.dk is a handy resource for travelling to and from the cycle tours.
 The website for the Danish railway DSB www.dsb.dk explains the different ticket types available, from tourist passes to travel cards.